Code-Institute-Submissions/outerzone/README.md

 # To Do
 * Change navbar font to white, whilst still being able to see burger.
 * Get MEDIA_URL to work on html (nav logo and product images)
+* Products - Get filter by Artist to work.
+* Products - Fix sort by name.
+# Done
+* Products - search bar not working
 * Home - center container on small screens
-* Products - search bar not working

 # Project Requirements
 ## Main Technologies